Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Photo-switchable liquid crystralline brush under visible light

-The results of a quantitative analysis, via characteristics $\langle h \rangle$, $S_z$, and $S_x$, is illustrated in Fig.~\ref{BR_Fig_2}.
-Similarly to the case of UV light (Fig.~\ref{BR_Fig_1}), one observes the transition between the collapsed and stretched states of the brush, but it is less sharp than under UV light and occurs at higher $N_{br}\approx 10-16$.
-Enhacement of the collapsed state at $N_{br}=4-9$ should be attributed to both strong attraction between the $t$ chromophores (resulting in formation of their clusters), and adsortption of these clusters on the bottom surface because of their strong repulsion with a solvent in a bulk, see left frame in Fig.~\ref{BR_snap2}.
+These observations on the LCPB structure found their quantitative confirmation in the plots for the time evolutions of $h$, $S_x$, $S_y$ and $S_z$, shown in figure~\ref{BR_vis_evol} for two charactreristic cases, (a) $N_\text{br}=16$ and (b) $N_\text{br}=36$.
+Spontaneously formed collapsed state at $N_\text{br}=16$ is characterized by low brush height $h\approx 0.3$, high order parameter $S_z\approx 0.55$, and both order parameters $S_x$ and $S_y$ being close to $-0.25$, indicating homeotropic anchoring of chromophores.
+Straightened state at $N_\text{br}=36$ has a high brush height $h\approx 0.7$ and order parameter $S_z$ close to $-0.25$, indicating planar arrangement of chromophores.
+The order parameters $S_x$ and $S_y$ fluctuate all the time in between $-0.1$ and $0.4$ values, demonstrating a constant drift of nematic director in the $XY$ plane and no evidence for the UPL arrangement.

-At $N_{br}>16$, the order parameter $S_z\approx -0.5$, this indicates again a high degree of perpendicularity of chromophores to the $OZ$ axis, but the order parameter $S_x $ fluctuates between $-0.2$ and $0.4$ suggesting a dynamically changed polydomain LC structure of the chromophores subsystem.
-This conclusion is supported by the snapshot given in the rigth frame in Fig.~\ref{BR_snap2}, where one can see clusters with a broad distribution of their local nematic directors.
-Simulations of duration $200\mathrm{ns}$ were performed at each number $N_{br}$ of brush molecules, but an UPL order within the $XY$ plane was observed in none of these cases.
-The attempts were repeated at the temperatures $T=490K$ and $500K$ with the same result.
-This indicates that the model LCPB does not self-assemble into the phase with the UPL ordering and produces the globally isotropic planar phase of the LCPB instead, similar to the one observed under UV light.
+The values for $h$, $S_z$ and $S_x$, averaged over productive parts of the simulation at various $N_\text{br}$, are shown in figure~\ref{BR_Fig_2}.
+The transition between collapsed and stretched states of the brush is observed clearly, but it is less sharp comparing to the case of UV light, figure~\ref{BR_Fig_1}, and occurs at higher $N_\text{br}\approx 10-16$.
+We attribute this effect to stabilization of the collapsed state at $N_\text{br}=4-9$ by both strong attraction between the $t$ chromophores, and wall-induced layering of chromophores.
+With the increase of $N_\text{br}>16$, the order parameter $S_z$ decreases, dropping down to about $-0.35$ at $N_\text{br}=64$, indicating an enhanced planarity of chromophores in the dense brush regime.
+Average value of the order parameter $S_x$ (as well as $S_y$, not shown) does not exceed $0.2$, indicating the absence of the UPL state but dynamically changed polydomain LC structure of the chromophore subsystem, seen earlier in the rigth-hand frame of figure~\ref{BR_snap2}.
+The runs were also conducted at the temperatures $T=480$~K and 500~K with the same result.
+This indicates that the model LCPB does not self-assemble into the phase with the UPL ordering and instead produces a globally isotropic planar phase of the LCPB similar to the one observed under UV light.